Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

    In this article, I have attempted to break down the major objects available in the library into simple understandable chunks that can be tackled at once.
 While, I did not cover every chunk in complete detail, the resources section below provides a link to a number of articles/resources where more information can be gotten about them.

-   If you do happen to have any question or comment, do feel free to leave one below or sync up with me on twitter at https://twitter.com/__olamilekan\__\.
+   If you do happen to have any question or comment, do feel free to leave one below or sync up with me on [twitter](https://twitter.com/__olamilekan__).

 ## Resources
 1. [https://github.com/scikit-learn/scikit-learn](https://github.com/scikit-learn/scikit-learn)